Economy, investment and finance

 UN Trade and Development, UNCTADstat.

-In 2023, developing economies maintained a substantial trade surplus in goods and services, although it declined significantly from $1 trillion in 2022 to $705 billion.
-This drop was largely driven by a reduction in their goods surplus, which fell from $1.1 trillion to $821 billion.
+In 2024, developing economies maintained a substantial trade surplus in goods and services, rising to $772 billion from $696 billion in 2023.
+This increase was driven by a higher goods surplus, which grew from $831 billion to $853 billion, while their services trade deficit narrowed to $81 billion.

 Metadata